Skip to content

 for note in notes:

-[!TIP] By default, recall() filters out superseded notes (exclude_superseded=True).
-Pass exclude_superseded=False to include historical versions for timeline reconstruction.
+By default, recall() hides superseded notes (exclude_superseded=True).
+Pass exclude_superseded=False to include historical versions alongside current ones — useful when reconstructing how an assessment evolved.

 result = mm.synthesize(